-Karla Benson Rutten’s life and work is rooted in creating spaces and opportunities for people to be their best selves.
-She excels in identifying and cultivating the talents in others and is a strong communicator and coach.
+Karla Benson Rutten’s life and work are rooted in creating spaces and opportunities for people to be their best selves.
+She excels in identifying and cultivating the talents in others and is a strong communicator, leader, and coach.
 As a facilitator, trainer, and consultant, Karla works proactively and collaboratively with people, organizations and communities to ensure that working and living environments are inclusive, equitable, safe, and welcoming for all people.
 In all that she does, Karla’s ultimate goal is to motivate and inspire people to love who they are; believe in and value the beauty and power of their identities, humanities, and worth; and create the change they seek in themselves and their communities.